samuraixcode/loladviser/README.md

 # loladviser or in other words League of legends adviser.

-Artificial Intelligence collects ranked games data and advises in what hour you have more chance to win.
+Artificial Intelligence collects ranked games data and advises you what hour you have more chance to win.
 This program is using riot's api to download the data for the AI.

 Instructions: